-After some research…we have come up with the possible reasons why Paul McCartney has a Detroit Red Wings sticker on his 1964 Epiphone Texan???
+Q. Why Does Paul McCartney have a Detroit Red Wings sticker on his 1964 Epiphone Texan Acoustic Guitar???

-The “Red Wings” guitar is the actual guitar in which Paul recorded “Yesterday“ and the same guitar he played when he sang “Yesterday” on the Ed Sullivan Show.
-Here’s a photo of Paul playing the “Red Wings” guitar on the Sullivan Show years before the sticker.
+The “Red Wings Guitar” is the actual guitar that McCartney used in recording The Beatles “Yesterday“ and the same guitar he played when he sang “Yesterday” on the Ed Sullivan Show.
+Here’s a photo of Paul playing the “Red Wings Guitar” on the Sullivan Show 11 years before the sticker.

-The guitar was basically a low-end model when Paul purchased it.
-In 2006 Epiphone re-issued only 1,964 of this model, and they are producing some exactly as the condition it is now.
-Including scuff marks and the sticker!
+In 2006, Epiphone re-issued only 1,964 of this model, and they are producing some exactly as the condition it is now.
+Including all the scuff marks and the sticker!!!
+(Autograph Not Included)